-Items of past damages are the easiest to calculate, because there are bills or receipts.
-For items of damage in the future, it is obviously a little more difficult because no one can be certain of the future.
+Items of past damages are the easiest to calculate because there are bills or receipts.
+For items of damage in the future, it more difficult because no one can be sure of the future.
 New technology or advances in medical techniques may make a planned surgery obsolete.
-Or, healthcare costs may skyrocket above inflation, rendering these costs more expensive than planned.
-In catastrophic cases, lawyers will hire economists to help determine the present day value of a lifetime of care.
-This will allow smart victims to invest money wisely and grow it so that it will provide them with future care.
+Health care costs may skyrocket above inflation, rendering these costs more expensive than planned.

-One important component for Maryland medical malpractice lawsuits is the damage cap.
-Maryland limits the amount of money that a victim of medical malpractice can receive for non-economic damages.
-A plaintiff can receive any amount of proven economic damages; however, judges will reduce a jury’s verdict for non-economic damages to the maximum amount allowable by law.
+But judges will reduce a jury’s verdict for non-economic damages to the maximum amount allowable by law.
 The amount of non-economic damages recoverable is determined based on the year of the negligence.
 Click here to see a chart on Maryland’s non-economic damages cap.
-For negligence that occurred in 2012, the cap is $710,000.00 for one person.
+For negligence that occurred in 2021, the cap is $845,000.

-The cap is a little different in a wrongful death case, where the medical negligence caused the death of the victim.
+The cap is a little different in a wrongful death case when medical negligence caused the death of the victim.
 In that situation, one or more people may bring a claim on the victim’s behalf and in their own right as wrongful death beneficiaries.
-The total cap for medical malpractice wrongful death cases occurring in 2012 is $887,500.00.
+The total cap for medical malpractice wrongful death cases occurring in 2021 is $1,056,250.

 - Maryland state government: $200,000.00